lucuma13/mhlver/README.md

 # mhlver

-Another MHL tool to verify them all
+An MHL tool to verify them all.

 #### 📋 Description

-`mhlver` is a streamlined CLI utility designed to find and verify Media Hash List files (MHL), it support both legacy MHL 1.1 and ASC-MHL 2.0.
+`mhlver` is a streamlined CLI utility designed to find and verify Media Hash List files (MHL).
+It supports both legacy MHL 1.1 and ASC-MHL 2.0.

 #### 💻 Compatibility